 #3 Create Your LinkedIn Profile

 The very first and essential asset of your LinkedIn marketing strategy is your page.
 Indeed, your profile can make or break your business!
+Your page should be engaging when users search in the LinkedIn search bar.

 So do your best to build up your LinkedIn page according to your customer’s demands.
 If you have done the first step, knowing your audience correctly, this step will be more straightforward.